Saihrishi1/Binary-Classification-DL-Workshop/README.md

-inary Classification with Neural Networks on the Census Income Dataset
+# Binary Classification with Neural Networks on the Census Income Dataset